 A successful ABM strategy starts with identifying the right accounts to target.
 This can include a combination of new and existing accounts.
 Use your CRM data to identify top accounts that combine potential for high revenue with a strong likelihood of conversion.

-Both marketing and sales should be involved in identifying target accounts and maintaining open lines of communication for sharing insights and data.
-Once identified, get to know each of these accounts and their buying committees, including the types of content they engage with and the channels they use.
-Your CRM data will come in handy for this, but you can also search the web and social media to get a nuanced understanding of your target accounts’ particular challenges, priorities, and needs.
+Both marketing and sales should be involved in identifying target accounts.
+They also must maintain open lines of communication for sharing insights and data, such as previous conversion data, account scoring, buying signals from committee members, and look-alike accounts.
+Once identified, get to know each of these accounts and their buying committees, from understanding the content they prefer and to the channels they use.
+Your CRM and marketing engagement data will come in handy for this, but you can also search the web and social media to get a nuanced understanding of your target accounts’ particular challenges, priorities, and needs.

 Once you’ve identified the accounts you want to target and developed a 360-degree understanding of their needs and preferences, these accounts can be used as templates to build lookalike audiences for one-to-few or one-to-many ABM programs.
 This can help you find additional accounts, expand your ideal customer profiles (ICPs), and increase the scope of your ABM plan to include all the best accounts for your business.